If you have rental property, you need to make sure you have the right business structure to protect yourself and your profits.

 LLC for Rental Property in Another State

-You should always have an LLC for rental property in another state for the same reasons as your home state.
+You should always have an LLC for a rental property in another state for the same reasons as your home state.

 There are no specific rules against someone from out-of-state forming an LLC.
 But there may be completely different rules in play.